 In this video, Ross Hauser, MD describes the 5 main reasons that back surgery failed to help the patient’s condition.
 It is these patients that implantable devices – spinal cord stimulation systems or targeted drug delivery (TDD) devices are usually recommended.

 - The surgery did not address the actual cause of the patient’s pain.
 The diagnosis is wrong.
-A main cause of ‘”missed” low back pain is injury to the Sacroiliac Joint.
-If your MRI showed disc degenerative disease and you had the discs operated on but the Sacroiliac Joint was not addressed, pain will continue after the surgery.
+A primary cause of “missed” low back pain is an injury to the Sacroiliac Joint.
+If your MRI showed disc degenerative disease and you had the discs operated on but the Sacroiliac Joint was not addressed, the pain will continue after the surgery.

 - The “missed secondary problem.”
 The surgery may have successfully addressed what was considered your primary problem, but, you really had two problems.
 This could be a multi-segmental problem that was not discovered until after the first surgery.

 - Too much sitting after surgery, possibly too much bed rest.

 - Rarer, scar tissue pinches on the nerves.
 This is discussed at length below.

 Comprehensive Prolotherapy for failed disc surgery: the realistic goals